 2. Continue Your Regular Retirement Account Contributions

 You shouldn’t open a new retirement account and pour a bunch of money into it for protection.
 Again, doing that just ahead of filing for bankruptcy can cause problems for you.
 However, if you make regular contributions right now, especially through direct deposit from your paycheck, don’t change anything.
-If you can afford it, just keep going with business as usual for your retirement account.
+If you can afford it, keep going with business as usual for your retirement account.
 Your fund offered through your employer is 100% protected, and your IRA is protected up to $1 million.
-Making regular contributions can help you protect some of your money from creditors.
+Making regular contributions can help you preserve some of your money from creditors.

 3. Switch Your Tax Withholding